 Entry fee is $400 per entry (non-refundable once entry has been accepted).
 Late entry submissions will not be accepted.

-*Participants that have been selected will be notified by phone no later than May 15, 2018.
+*Participants that have been selected will be notified by phone and/or email no later than June 5, 2018.

 *Riders may only enter and ride one horse.

 *Horses of all breeds are eligible to compete.
 Mules and ponies are also eligible.

 *All exhibitors must be a member of the EXCA at the time of the 2018 Calgary Stampede Cowboy Up Challenge.

 Total prize money to be paid out is $30,000.

 In addition to the prize payout, the Champion and Reserve Champion will receive custom made Calgary Stampede trophy buckles.

 All competitors from the two go rounds will advance to the sudden death Finals.

 Winner of the Calgary Stampede Cowboy Up Challenge will receive an invitation to the Extreme Cowboy Association World Finals.